jina-ai/finetuner/docs/index.md

 5. Monitor the status and the logs of your job, via `run.status()` and `run.logs()`.
 6. Call the `finetuner.download()` function to get your tuned model.

 Submitted fine-tuning jobs run efficiently on the Jina Cloud on either CPU or GPU enabled hardware.

-Finetuner fully owns the complexity of setting up and maintaining the model training infrastructure as well as
+Finetuner fully owns the complexity of setting up and maintaining the model training infrastructure plus the complexity of delivering SOTA training methods to production use cases.

 ```{Important}
 Not sure which model to use?